Updated June 8, 2023

 7. IBM Rational Functional Tester (RFT)

-If your application is built using.Net, Java, Visual Basic, Adobe Flex, SAP, PowerBuilder, etc. kind of technologies then IBM Rational Functional Tester is something you must employ.
-This is also a data-driven platform for testing for regression and functional testing.
+Employing IBM Rational Functional Tester is highly recommended if you have built your application using technologies such as .Net, Java, Visual Basic, Adobe Flex, SAP, PowerBuilder, etc. This is also a data-driven platform for testing for regression and functional testing.

-With a feature of RFT called as the ‘storyboard testing’ one can visualize and edit the tests using Natural Language, Colloquial statements and application screenshots.
-As an IBM’s application this tool integrates well with other IBM products.
+With a feature of RFT called ‘storyboard testing’, one can visualize and edit the tests using Natural Language, Colloquial statements, and application screenshots.
+As IBM’s application, this tool integrates well with other IBM products.

 8. Apache JMeter